Edictum

 mode: observe

-Per-contract: test one contract in observe mode
+Per-rule: test one rule in observe mode

 defaults: